MindWorkAI/AI-Studio/README.md

 ## News
 Things we are currently working on:

-- v0.9.15: Bias of the Day.
-The first personal assistant is a specialist in cognitive bias.
-It should be able to explain to you what biases exist.
-We do not want to rely on the training data of the LLM.
-Instead, AI Studio will bring a large catalog of bias descriptions in the future.
-This requires a lot of editorial work because we need to collect and revise the information.
-Related PR: [~~#166~~](https://github.com/MindWorkAI/AI-Studio/pull/166), [~~#173~~](https://github.com/MindWorkAI/AI-Studio/pull/173).
-All work is done.
-Will be released with v0.9.15.
-The update is currently building and will be released after successful integration testing.

 - Since September 2024: Experiments have been started on how we can work on long texts with AI Studio.
 Let's say you want to write a fantasy novel or create a complex project proposal and use LLM for support.
 The initial experiments were promising, but not yet satisfactory.
 We are testing further approaches until a satisfactory solution is found.
 Related PR: [#167](https://github.com/MindWorkAI/AI-Studio/pull/167).